dave-mccollough/dave-mccollough/README.md

 - ☁️    Azure
 - 🕸️   .NET
 - 📱   React Native
-- 🤔   Interested in Cybersecurity, Cloud Native technologies, and Rust
+- 🤔   Interested in cloud and application security

 ### Tools and Technologies
 ---